Charis Charisis

-Charis Charisis (Χάρης Χαρίσης; born 12 January 1995) is a Greek professional footballer who plays as a midfielder for Turkish Süper Lig club Sivasspor.
+Charilaos Charisis (Χάρης Χαρίσης; born 12 January 1995) is a Greek professional footballer who plays as a midfielder for Turkish Süper Lig club Sivasspor.

 Career

 PAS Giannina

 Born in Ioannina, Charisis began playing football with PAS Giannina.
 On 19 January 2014, he made his professional debut for PAS Giannina in a match against Kalloni.

 PAOK

 Charisis will wear the jersey of PAOK from summer 2015 along with Nikos Korovesis.
 The two aces will be two of several acquisitions of PAOK in summer season.
 The players were about to sign to PAOK with the consent of the administration of PAS Giannina.
 According to absolutely reliable information is an agreement between the two major shareholders.
 Both are agreed on all the basics, with PAOK, but however nothing is announced yet.

 On 25 June 2015, PAOK announced the acquisition of the player for four years for an undisclosed fee.
 On 25 October 2015, he made his Superleague debut with the club in a 3–1 home win against rivals Panathinaikos.
 On 10 January 2016, he scored his first goal against his hometown team PAS Giannina in a 3–0 home win game.